truenas/documentation/content/en/docs/sharing/nfs/nfs-share.md

 **Sharing > Unix Shares (NFS)** and click *ADD*.
 Use the file browser to select the dataset to be shared.
 An optional *Description* can be set to help identify the share.
 At the time of creation, the NFS share is enabled by default.
-If you wish to create the share but not enable it yet, do not check the *Enable* checkbox.
-Click *SUBMIT*, to create the share.
+If you wish to create the share but not immediately enable it, unset the *Enable* checkbox.
+Clicking *SUBMIT* creates the share.

 To configure more advanced options for the share, click *ADVANCED OPTIONS*.